What is Overhead cost?

 Setting up your overhead

-Calculation date.
 The date when the overhead cost is calculated.
 On this day, the current projection is finalized and it moves into the overhead history.
 Additionally, the new projection is calculated.

-The final column, overhead per hour is the calculated additional cost added to each hour tracked by a person that overhead is applied to.
+The final column, current overhead per hour is the calculated additional cost added to each hour tracked by a person that overhead is applied to.
 This amount is derived from calculations as outlined below.

 How overhead is calculated

-Overhead is calculated in two different ways: one for elapsed months (under Overhead history), and one for the projection.
-What you will be seeing at the very top of your screen is your projection.
-However, let's tackle your historic data first.
+Overhead is calculated in two different ways: one for elapsed months (visible under Overhead history), and one for the projection for the current month.

 Overhead history